aM-aShakur/E-Commerce/README.md

 # E-Commerce
 Software Engineering 2 Project

+# Need to make soon
+* Presentation slides showing what we have completed so far

 # Work in Progress
 * add dropdown for login and cart buttons in the header
 * create, read, update and delete items in database